rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Datto/How to Connect to a Datto via SSH.md

 ![[Pasted image 20230726083700.png]]

 Disconnect your session with a client by typing exit.
+Disconnect from the relay by typing exit.
 ![[Pasted image 20230726083845.png]]